4 Tips For A Better Employee Performance Review

 An employee performance review, also known as a performance evaluation or a performance appraisal, is a formal evaluation of an employee’s work over a set period of time.

-A performance review is a two-way process, one-on-one talk between management and an employee about the impact, development, and evolution of the employee's performance.
+A performance review is a two-way process, a one-on-one talk between management and an employee about the impact, development, and evolution of the employee's performance.
 It is an important part of a company’s overall performance management plan.

 While yearly performance reviews have long been the norm, more employers are now opting for quarterly, monthly, or even weekly input.